agr505/CPU-Scheduler/README.md

 Average wait time, turnaround time, CPU utilization, and response time for each algorithm are calculated.
 The MLFQ implementation embodies object oriented principles by containing a class MLFQ_Queue which inherits from the generic Queue<T> and each MLFQ_Queue contains references to other MLFQ_Queue's relative to their respective priorities.
 The two higher priority queue’s use Round Robin with different time quantums for their own scheduling while the lowest priority queue uses FCFS for scheduling.
+This project was for my Computer Operating Systems course (COP4610).